 Your fluctuating BP is the root cause that makes you susceptible to coronary heart diseases.

 3. Type 2 Diabetes

-Obesity results in insulin resistance when your insulin receptors are covered by fat inhibiting glucose uptake.
+Obesity results in insulin resistance as your insulin receptors are covered by fat inhibiting glucose uptake.

 4. Liver disease

 Obesity is closely related to non-alcoholic fatty liver disease.
 (NAFLD).

 Certain types of cancer are known to occur due to obesity.
 The common factors that trigger cancer consequent to obesity are:

 - Inflammation of the body.

 Your body movements are impaired, and the thickening of blood vessels will leave you gasping often.
 In other words, your daily activity is hindered as you are inclined to be breathless.